vectara/create-ui/apps/search/README.md

 If you make changes to the source code, the app will automatically reload with your changes.

+## Codebase

+### Front-end

+The front-end is React and SCSS.
+It connects directly to the Vectara API to search the data in your Vectara account.
+You can edit the code to make requests against a proxy server instead.

+### Back-end

+The back-end consists of a very light-weight Express server for local development.

 ## Set up your data in Vectara

 To set up this app to pull data from your Vectara corpus: